 In order for the Memorandum of Understanding to be effective, it shall include, among others:

-- binding obligation such as non-disclosure and non-competition clauses,
+• binding obligations such as non-disclosure and non-competition clauses,

 While some of the clauses such as names of the parties, validity period, and signatures are self-explanatory, others are worth separate mention.

 Usually, the parties want to set up the non-disclosure and non-compete clauses as they can be disclosing proprietary commercial information during negotiations.
-Having such terms in an MOU helps to ensure that such data is not disclosed to third parties and not used to gain unfair advantage in competition, notwithstanding the outcome of the negotiations.
+Having such terms in a Memorandum of Understanding in Singapore helps to ensure that such data is not disclosed to third parties and not used to gain an unfair advantage in competition, notwithstanding the outcome of the negotiations.

 In some cases, the parties may want to have MOUs binding as a whole before concluding the main agreement.
 In other situations, parties may want to be able to withdraw from the negotiations at any time.